What's the most convenient way to package, stock, and display your products? These questions define shelf-ready packaging.

 It comes in multiple forms, depending on intended retail.
 Corrugated boxes fit well for large retailers while folding cartons populate grocery stores and smaller shops.
-You’ll find shelf-ready packaging mostly in the food, beverage, and confectionery industries in the spirit of grab-and-go shopping, but you also see it utilized for some beauty and over-the-counter pharma products.
+You’ll find shelf-ready packaging mostly in the food, beverage, and confectionery industries in the spirit of grab-and-go shopping, but you also see it utilized for some beauty and over-the-counter (OTC) pharmaceutical products.

 Here’s what you need to know about shelf-ready packaging.